leem919/xcloud-pwa/README.md

+I am no longer developing this as Better xCloud is the best option for a better user experience and the official PWA has been available on all platforms for some time.
+I will keep the code up and unarchived.

 # Xbox Cloud Gaming PWA
 Wrapper for xcloud

-Originally I made this project because the official PWA wasn't avaiable for android mobile devices, only iPhones and iPads.
-However that's not the case anymore, so now I'm mainly maintaining this PWA because it's a fun project to try to improve, and I would like to do the best I can to make the user experience better.
+This was originally made because the official PWA wasn't avaiable for android mobile devices, only iPhones and iPads.
+It became a small attempt at improving upon some of the functionality.

-After testing the PWA with several mobile browsers, I find that installing it through the Samsung Internet Browser seems to be the best for its functionality, but Google Chrome is also close second.
-No other mobile browsers currently have proper PWA support, so you'll want to use one of the two I mentioned.
+After testing this PWA with several mobile browsers, I've determined that installing it through the Samsung Internet Browser seems to be the best for its functionality, but Google Chrome is a close second.
+No other mobile browsers currently have proper PWA support, so you have to use one of those two to properly install this.
 # Install
-The app is live at https://leem919.github.io/xcloud-pwa/ for you to install and try out.
+The app is live at https://leem919.github.io/xcloud-pwa/ to install.